thesarahmeister/workshops/survey/initial.md

 1. Which topics would you be interested in learning about?
 Select as many as you wish.
-    * Data visualization
+    * Exploring your data visually using graphs (in R)
-    * Statistical techniques
+    * Common statistical techniques
     * Best practices in doing analyses in SAS or R
-    * Data management
+    * Managing, cleaning, and massaging your data into a suitable format for analysis
     * Best practices in version control (e.g. sending your draft paper around for edits)
+    * Techniques to automate and make easier putting your results into your manuscript
     * Better understanding how coding and programming work

 2. Which statistical software do you use (e.g. SAS, R, SPSS, etc.)?